 To obtain a cash flow at a floating rate in exchange for one at a fixed rate, Company will agree to pay to an unrelated party, typically a financial institution, a fixed interest rate on a notional principal amount.
 In return, the counterparty agrees to pay Company a floating index rate, determined by reference to some established index, on the notional principal amount.
 If the index rate for a given month exceeds the fixed rate, the counterparty owes Company an amount equal to the excess interest rate multiplied by the notional principal amount.
 If, however, the fixed rate exceeds the index rate in a month, Company owes the counterparty.
-Amounts owing are netted at settlement, which occurs at the end of the interest rate swap's term.
+The amounts the parties owe to each other are netted and settled periodically according to the swap's terms.